Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Background

-Diaspora is a Rails-app and as such it has different modes it's running in.
+Diaspora is a Rails-app and as such it has different running modes.
-The default is the "development mode" in which some performance features such as source code caching are disabled.
-The other one is production mode and best for actually running a pod.
-So if you want a test installation to develop for Diaspora, keep the defaults, if you plan to host a pod choose production mode.
+The default is "development mode" in which some performance features such as source code caching are disabled.
+The other mode is "production mode" which is best for actually running a pod.
+If you want just a test installation to develop for Diaspora, keep the defaults.
+However, if you plan to actually host a pod choose production mode.

 If you want to run production mode: